basf/svelte-spectre/src/www/docs/components/select/+page.md

 ---

 <script>
-    import {Form, FormGroup, Select} from '$lib'
+    import {Form, FormGroup, Select} from '$lib';
-    import Knobs from '../../knobs.svelte'
+    import Knobs from '../../knobs.svelte';

     let multiple = false,
         selected = 1,
         multi = [1],
         questions = [
-            { value: 1, label: `Where did you go to school?` }, { value: 2, label: `What is your mother's name?` }, {
+            { value: 1, label: `Which Swiss cantons speak Italian language?` }, { value: 2, label: `What is an answer to the ultimate question of life, the Universe, and everything?` }, {
                 value: 3,
-                label: `What is another personal fact that an attacker could easily find with Google?` }
+                label: `What is the value of dielectric constant of strontium titanate?` }
         ]

     let state = {
         selected: multiple ?
 [1] : 1,
         size: 'md',
         inline: false,
         validity: null
     }
 </script>